jgomer2001/testing/README.md

 * Nickname for device

-*Note:* mobile app must be installed on device beforehand.
+*Note:* Mobile app must be installed on device beforehand.

 ### Full-view page